isamathr/coalition-governments/README.md

 ## Data Collection <a name="collection"></a>

-The process of collecting data is described in ...
+The process of collecting data is described in this Jupyter Notebook

 ## Data Analysis <a name="analysis"></a>

+Files
+1. Data.csv
+2. Elections.csv

+are necessary for the analysis.
+You can find them in the [process](https://github.com/isamathr/coalition-governments/blob/main/process/) folder.
-The process of statistical analysis of datasets is described in ...
+The statistical analysis of datasets is described in this [Jupyter Notebook](https://github.com/isamathr/coalition-governments/blob/main/process/analyzing_datasets.ipynb).

 ## Findings <a name="findings"></a>

 It is found that for the corruption index (CPI) as well as the world press freedom index (WPFI), the null hypothesis is rejected for all years, demonstrating a significant difference between the 'upper' and the 'lower' group of countries.
 On the other hand, the gross domestic product per capita (GDP) does not have the same behaviour.

-Find more detailed explanation in ...
+Find more detailed explanation in [Jupyter Notebook](https://github.com/isamathr/coalition-governments/blob/main/process/analyzing_datasets.ipynb).